pixelwizard2/GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/README.md

 **Model Implementation Issue:**

 **Problem:** Encountered a mismatch in feature counts between training and user input data when implementing the developed XGBoost model.
 **Solution:** Despite reconfiguring the model after investigating issues in hyperparameter adjustment and data preprocessing, the same error persisted.
-Further study on model design features is needed for resolution. <br> <br>
+Further study on model design features is needed for resolution.
+I will definitely solve it.  <br>

 ![결과 출력 오류](https://github.com/pixelwizard2/Project.AI--GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/assets/138272416/8f8bf370-9b34-4945-90c3-0583cfaf6343)